List of unproduced DC Comics projects: CBS' Mike Henry Batman

-Prior to the 1966 juggernaut that was the Adam West/Burt Ward Batman series, CBS attempted to launch a live action children's program based on the character.
+Prior to the 1966 juggernaut that was the Adam West/Burt Ward Batman series, CBS attempted to launch a live-action children's program based on the character.
 Former Rams linebacker and Tarzan actor Mike Henry was soon approached to appear as the character and even took publicity stills.
-The project went into limbo, and after a long stagnation, producers attempted to ironically sell it to NBC; they passed on the project in 1965.
+The project went into limbo, and after a long stagnation, producers attempted to sell it to NBC: they passed on the project in 1965.

 Batman vs. Godzilla

-The original idea for this seemingly mismatched crossover comes from the hand of series writer Shinichi Sekizawa, who submitted a manuscript of the proposal in November 1965.
-Sekizawa's concept featured several characters from the Batman universe, including Robin and Commissioner Gordon.
-To actually battle the King of the Monsters, Batman and his sidekicks would have utilized several vehicles to engage in combat, including the Batmobile, the Batcopter, and the Batcycle.
-Interesting to note, the concept also featured the introduction of a weather control apparatus, an idea which would later be worked into the script for Son of Godzilla (1967).
+The original idea for this seemingly mismatched crossover between Batman and Godzilla comes from the hand of series writer Shinichi Sekizawa, who submitted a manuscript of the proposal in November 1965.
+Sekizawa's concept featured several characters from the Batman universe, including Robin and Commissioner James Gordon.
+To battle Godzilla, Batman and his sidekicks would have utilized several vehicles to engage in combat, including the Batmobile, the Batcopter, and the Batcycle.
+The concept also featured the introduction of a weather control apparatus, an idea which would later be used for Son of Godzilla (1967).
 It was also going to have another device to control Godzilla himself, which would possibly indicate another antagonist pitting the two characters against each other.
 In terms of Sekizawa's motivation, his reasoning seems clear in these drafts: to try and repeat the mammoth international success that the crossover film King Kong vs. Godzilla (1962) enjoyed.
 This is made apparent in allusions to the earlier 1962 film, as even this extremely early take at the concept included mention of Godzilla's battle with King Kong, which was noted as being included with stock footage of the two titans fighting.

-Not surprisingly, though, the concept never got far enough for a full-fledged script to have been created.
+The concept never got far enough for a full-fledged script to have been created.
 There are many questions related to the proposal still unknown as well, such as if DC Comics was ever actually approached with the idea or not.
 It is also not known to what degree the then-recent Batman TV series, which debuted two months after Sekizawa proposed this idea, might have played, if any.
-It is also interesting to note that references to "Batgirl" are made in the concept, which would predate the Barbara Gordon version of the character that would later become synonymous with the name in 1966.
+Also, references to "Batgirl" are made in the concept, which would predate the Barbara Gordon version of the character that would later become synonymous with the name in 1966.